-When we acquire massive datasets from different sources, it is very messy.
+When we acquire massive datasets from different sources, the result is often very messy.
 So much so that it is almost impossible to make any sense of it.
-To make the data usable, we have to prepare it before applying any analytics on the data.
-The entire process of data acquisition, preparation, sorting, visualization, transformation, filtering, and manipulation to make it usable and understandable for getting insights is called data mining.
-Data snooping, data fishing, and data dredging are all different names given to the methods used for mining data.
+To make the data usable, we have to prepare it before applying any analytics to it.

+Data mining involves statistics, computing, machine learning, visualization, and analysis, as we will see later.
+Data snooping, data fishing, and data dredging are all different methods to mine data.
 For example, web scraping is a common method of data mining.

 Data Mining Architecture

-- This data is raw and unstructured, and hence cleaned, i.e., missing, redundant, duplicate data, etc. is removed, and data is integrated into one structure
+- This data is raw and unstructured, and hence cleaned, i.e., missing, redundant, duplicate data, etc. is removed, and data is integrated into one structure.

 - The integrated data goes into a single data warehousing server.

-- Next, the data is fed to the data mining engine that applies various tools and techniques to find patterns and insights
+- Next, the data is fed to the data mining engine that applies various tools and techniques to find patterns and insights.

 - The knowledge base consists of data from past experiences, user behaviors, and beliefs and is beneficial for finding patterns.
-Once a model is created, it interacts with the Knowledge base to improve reliability and accuracy.
+Once a model is created, it interacts with the knowledge base to improve reliability and accuracy.

 - Relational Databases: Relational databases organize data in the form of tables that have multiple rows and columns.
 SQL is a common relational database.